Filing Your Return -> Disabilities -> Eligible Dependant / Equivalent to Spouse

 Income Tax Act s.
 118(1)B(b), s.
 118(1)(e) s.
 118(4), s.
 251(2) s.
 251(6)

 Note: Before tax year 2019, line 30400 was line 305.

 An equivalent to spouse tax credit may be claimed for a dependent relative

-An individual may claim, under certain circumstances, the "amount for an eligible dependant" (equivalent to spouse) tax credit for a dependent child, or other dependent relatives, on line 305 of the tax return.
-The amount of this federal non-refundable tax credit is $12,069 for 2019 ($11,809 for 2018), the same as the spousal amount tax credit.
+An individual may claim, under certain circumstances, the "amount for an eligible dependant" (equivalent to spouse) tax credit for a dependent child, or other dependent relatives, on line 30400 of the tax return.
+The amount of this federal non-refundable tax credit is $13,229 for 2020 (see revision below) ($12,069 for 2019), the same as the spousal amount tax credit.
 See the tables of non-refundable tax credits for the provincial amounts and tax rates of this tax credit.
 See Nova Scotia Eligible Dependant Amount for an additional tax credit for 2018 and later years.